Riizade/chimera-text/README.md

 - Mandarin hanzi digits (e.g., 一五六 = 156)
 - Roman numerals (e.g., XII)

+Probably what we'll want to do is parse to a structure consisting of

+- Table of Contents
+- Preamble (optional, includes, foreword, etc)
+- Chapters
+- Epilogue (optional, includes actual epilogue, as well as any post-novel text such as acknowledgments that come after the final chapter)

 Once we've lined up the chapters, we can attempt to line up smaller units of text, e.g., paragraphs by the presence of `<p>` tags or extra newlines/line breaks.

 ## Word Match Anchor Points